-I am the convenor of 'Southern Irish Loyalism in Context', a free, public conference held at Maynooth University in July 2017 (funded by an IRC 'New Foundations' award).
+I also devised and convened of 'Southern Irish Loyalism in Context', a free, public conference held at Maynooth University in July 2017 (funded by an IRC 'New Foundations' award).

 Between January 2015 and August 2016 I worked as part of a team at An Foras Feasa, Maynooth University creating augmented reality applications and related tools based on the virtual world created as part of the 'Contested Memories: The Battle of Mount Street Bridge' project (mountstreet1916.ie), of which I was also a part.
 One set of tools will be used to teach secondary school children about the battle, the other will form be a 'Walking Tour' for the general public.